fluidblue/timelog/docs/Installation.md

 npm run make
 ```

-Finally open the compiled application, which is placed in the `out` directory.
+Finally open the compiled application, which is placed in the `./electron/out` directory.

 ### Development installation